|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.|

 You can turn each input On or Off with the power button icon on the panel.
 This will save your PC's resources, for example, if you have 4 inputs, but for the current production you only need two, you can turn off the other two.

 Test input means that instead of live input from a studio camera (or any external source), you can use a video (or image, image sequence, solid color, etc.) inside Aximmetry.
 This can be helpful for different reasons.
-For example, there is no need of the presence of your talent(s) for setting up the virtual scene, lights, etc. You can simply loop a pre-recorded video.
+For example, there is no need for the presence of your talent(s) for setting up the virtual scene, lights, etc. You can simply loop a pre-recorded video.

 In order, to use a test input, enable it.